ajgarlag/AjglValidatorEsBundle/Resources/doc/index.md

 AjglValidatorEsBundle
 =====================

-This bundles integrates the AjglValidatorEs library into Symfony.
+This bundle integrates the AjglValidatorEs library into Symfony.

 Instalation